Headaches in Children

 What are common causes of headaches in children?

-Can headaches be a sign of something serious in children?
+Can headaches in children be a sign of an underlying medical condition?

-If severe, sudden, or accompanied by fever, confusion, or weakness.
+If the headache is severe, sudden, or accompanied by other concerning symptoms such as fever, vomiting, or confusion, or if the child's behavior or condition changes.

 If you have any feedback, please get in touch.